 Nuveen Churchill Advisors LLC, a Delaware limited liability company, serves as the investment adviser to the Company pursuant to an investment advisory agreement (the "Investment Advisory Agreement").
-The Adviser is responsible for the overall management of the Company's activities pursuant to the Investment Advisory Agreement.
+The Advisory Agreement.

 The Adviser has delegated substantially all of its day-to-day portfolio-management obligations as set forth in the Investment Advisory Agreement to Churchill pursuant to a sub-advisory agreement, which was originally entered into on December 31, 2019 and which, with the approval of the board of directors of the Company (the "Board"), including a majority of our independent directors, was amended and restated on December 11, 2020, October 7, 2021 and March 8, 2022 (as amended and restated, the "Sub-Advisory Agreement" and, together with the Investment Advisory Agreement, the "Advisory Agreements").
 The Adviser has general oversight over the investment process on behalf of the Company and manages the capital structure of the Company, including, but not limited to, asset and liability management.
 The Adviser also has ultimate responsibility for the Company's performance under the terms of the Investment Advisory Agreement.